hmrc/ctc-traders-phase5-tis/source/documentation/index.md

 #### Manually printing TADs

-Guidelines for printing TADs are available in this [zip file](/guides/ctc-traders-phase5-tis/downloads/NCTS5_TAD_Printing_Guidelines_June_2023.zip):
+Guidelines for printing TADs are available in this [zip file](/guides/ctc-traders-phase5-tis/downloads/):

-- there are separate guidelines in the zip file for during and after the transition period (see below)
+There are separate guidelines in the zip file for during and after the transition period (see below)
 - single house consignments apply only to the transition period
 - multiple house consignments apply only to the post-transition period